nocomplexity/FreeAndOpenMachineLearning/index.rst

 **So Get involved in the discussion to make it better!**

 If you wish to make comments regarding this document, please raise them as GitHub issues.
-Only send comments by email if you are unable to raise issues on GitHub.
+Or send comments by email if you are unable to raise issues on GitHub.
 All comments are welcome!